 Buy a Cordless Combi-Drill

 Choose a combination (combi) drill over a standard drill-driver, every time.
-With cordless convenience & three functions, it’s the right choice for most households.
-A combi-drill is good wood, plastic & steel & masonry.
-Plus, it’s the perfect power screwdriver.
+With cordless convenience & three functions, it’s the right choice for most households – perfect for wood, plastic, steel & masonry.
+Plus, it’s a decent power screwdriver.

 Ryobi R18PD3 | Verdict Price £75